Does Your Apple Watch Harm You? Cutting Through the EMF Influencer Claims

 • Long-term weight-loss maintenance remains difficult for most people regardless of diet label.
 Source

-• Cardiovascular disease remains the leading global cause of death, making heart-friendly eating patterns highly relevant.
+• Cardiovascular disease remains the leading global cause of death.
 WHO Source

 • Higher adherence to Mediterranean-style eating patterns is repeatedly linked with lower disease risk and mortality.
 Source